7 Best Surfaces for Hand Building

 Other Factors to Consider on Your Clay Hand Building Surface

-Your Clay may get stuck to any of these surfaces if the clay is too moist.
+Your Clay may get stuck to any of these surfaces if it’s too moist.
 But that’s an easy fix.
-Keep some Corn Starch handy and apply a very thin layer to your Hand Building surface.
+Keep some Corn Starch handy and apply a very thin layer to your hand-building surface.
 Any corn starch left on your clay will burn off in the Kiln.

 The Height of the Surface